Saturday, September 23, 2023

 Then something happened.

 The pissed-off spirit that messes with Stenio and his kids, as well as Lara (Bianca Comparato), Jaime’s twentysomething daughter, is nasty, and would kill the children just to torment Stenio.
-Yet as bad as this situation is, we the viewer know that our lead character has an even worse fate waiting for him, and it’s one he can never escape.
+Yet as bad as this situation is, we the viewer know that our lead character has an even worse fate awaiting him, and it’s one he can never escape.
 What’s more… it’s a reckoning that will stretch on for eternity!
 Stenio will suffer for his misdeeds… for the rest of time!

 It’s the same for poor Stenio.
 One day, he will die.
 Even if he lasts another 70 years, death is inevitable.
 And he will face the terrible wrath he has brought upon himself.